cam01h/Polo_Timer/README.md

 ## Polo Timer
-Welcome to the Polo Timer project.
-This simple Python-based timer was created as a hands-on exercise for me to learn the basics of Python.
-I enjoyed building it and i hope it's the first project of many.
+Welcome to my Polo Timer project.
+This simple Python-based tool was created for time keeping and score keeping polo matches.
+The intention was touse the project as a hands-on exercise for me to learn the basics of Python.
+I enjoyed building it and I hope it's the first project of many.

 ## Disclaimer
 This project is a personal learning exercise.
 You might find that the code isn’t as neat or optimized as production-level software, but it works.
 Feel free to use, modify, or enhance it according to your needs.